Video length 5:10 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 - Video could be stopped along the way to have discussion about the graphs embedded in the video.
 Use NASA NEO website to get current data.

-- Educator might want to be aware of positive feedback loop mechanisms to facilitate further discussion.
+- Educator might want to bring the topic of self-reinforcing feedback mechanisms into the discussion.